-For the short stories, SG Wong chooses to focus on characters that are involved, or have been mentioned, in at least one of the novels.
-Lola is always referenced in each of the short stories, though; see if you can figure out where.
+The short stories are an expansion on the City and on Lola’s circle of family, friends, and acquaintances.
+For the Crescent City short stories, SG Wong chooses to focus on characters that are involved, or have been mentioned, in at least one of the novels.
+Lola is referenced in some manner in each of these short stories.